cunilog/cunilog/readme.md

 	and outperforms other logging facilities.
 - Small footprint.
 The goal is to keep it below 50 KiB of binary code and below 20 KiB when rarely used features are removed.
+- Single and multi-threaded.
 - Available as static library.
 A dynamic library is planned.
 - Platform independent without build automation system.
 No cmake or autotools are needed to build the module.
 At the moment it only builds on Windows.
-- UTF-8 by default but a few UTF-16 functions are available on Windows.
+- UTF-8 by default but some UTF-16 functions are available on Windows.
 - Preprocessor definitions to include or remove rarely used features.
 - Bindings for other programming languages.
 Right now only C is supported, though.
 - Command-line utility to capture the output of executables and scripts.